U.S. gaming platform Roblox to delay IPO until next year

 A person familiar with the company said it hoped to get a higher IPO pricing after seeing Airbnb Inc and DoorDash Inc spike on their first day trading this week, which it sees as examples of companies underpricing IPO shares and leaving money on the table.

+The Wall Street Journal reported on Saturday that Affirm Holdings Inc is also postponing its IPO.

+The lending startup, which had been set to begin marketing its shares to investors this coming week for a December listing, will not go public until January at the earliest, the Journal reported, citing sources.
+Affirm declined to comment when contacted by Reuters.

-DoorDash raised $3.4 billion and saw its stock rise as much as 92% on the first day of trading, while Airbnb jumped as much as 142% in its $3.5 billion IPO.
+DoorDash raised $3.4 billion and its stock rose as much as 92% on the first day of trading, while Airbnb jumped as much as 142% in its $3.5 billion IPO.

 Earlier this year, Roblox had floated the idea of a direct listing - in which existing investors sell their shares and investment banks play less of a role - but in the end chose the IPO route, sources said.

-News of the IPO delay was first reported by the Wall Street Journal.

-Reporting by Ann Maria Shibu in Bengaluru and Krystal Hu in New York; Editing by Raju Gopalakrishnan and William Mallard
+Reporting by Ann Maria Shibu in Bengaluru and Krystal Hu in New York; additional reporting by Kanishka Singh; Editing by Raju Gopalakrishnan, William Mallard and Dan Grebler

 Our Standards: The Thomson Reuters Trust Principles.